 The Northern Ditch Pump Station is located on the Northern Ditch Trunk Interceptor on New Way southeast of Strawberry Lane.
 The facility differs from other stations discussed herein in that it functions solely as a sanitary lift station (LS).
 Flow in the 72-inch interceptor is lifted approximately 24 feet and discharged into a 60-inch downstream continuation of the interceptor that ultimately flows to the Mill Creek Trunk Sewer and Southwestern Outfall.
-See Figure 2.6.5 at the end of this chapter.
+See Figure 2.6-5.
 The Northern Ditch Pump Station utilizes four submersible propeller pumps each rated at 14,400 gpm for a total constructed capacity of 57,600 gpm.
 Due to limited capacity in the discharge chamber and downstream sewer, only three pumps are operated simultaneously.
 The fourth pump is used as a stand-by.
-Therefore, the maximum discharge from the pump station is 43,200 gpm or 62 mgd.
-The full flow capacity of the Northern Ditch Interceptor, upstream of the pump station is about 52 mgd.
+Therefore, the maximum discharge from the pump station is 43,200 gpm or 62 MGD.
+The full flow capacity of the Northern Ditch Interceptor, upstream of the pump station is about 52 MGD.